Nine Masks to Get Rid of Bags Under the Eyes

 - Then, grate both ingredients

-- Close your eyes and apply it to the affected area.
+- Close your eyes and apply them to the affected area

 2. Cucumber and potato mask